 Above all, the Rhinoceros Party adventure shows that the Quebec electorate could be very open at taking the risk to support a party with genuinely revolutionary ideas in the Canadian federal elections.
 Voting has indeed shown high volatility during the past decade federal elections in Quebec2 .

-While confirming Quebec's electorate's volatility, the recent federal elections in October 2019 has put in place a minority government.
+While confirming Quebec's electorate's volatility, the recent federal elections in October 2019 and November 2021 have put in place minority governments.
 Minority governments' duration rarely exceeds two years in Canada.
-Therefore, we can plan to present official matriarchist party's candidates in probable elections for 2021 or 2022 in Canada.
-A matriarchist party's successful result in Quebec could then play a springboard role afterward to generate enthusiasm in the rest of Canada, as had been the case for the Rhino Party in the past.
+Therefore, we can plan to present Matriarchist Party's candidates in probable elections for 2023 in Canada.
+A Matriarchist Party's successful result in Quebec could then play a springboard role afterward to generate enthusiasm in the rest of Canada, as had been the case for the Rhino Party in the past.

 The family institution played a vital role in helping the French fact survive in Quebec.
 For several decades, large families were the primary means of maintaining French language use in this part of Canada3 .
-Therefore, the big matrilocal family image will have a deep resonance in Quebec when it comes to ensuring a civilization's survival.
+Therefore, the big matrilocal family clan image will have a deep resonance in Quebec to ensure a civilization's survival.

 Matriarchist ideas could become relatively quickly popular among the former Eastern Block people.
 Indeed, for many of them, the transition to capitalist democracy was not at all what they expected.
-The Czech Republic is an excellent example of potentially fertile land for matriarchist ideas.
+Among them, the Czech Republic is an excellent example of potentially fertile land for matriarchist ideas.

 In 2019, signs of deep social unrest were visible in Czechia.
 On Sunday, June 23, more than 200,000 people gathered at the Letna Park in Prague4 .
 Then on November 16, approximately 250,000 repeated the protests at the 30th Velvet Revolution anniversary5 .
 The Czechs are struggling in their experience of Democracy.